jonoterc/pvr-playground/README.md

   * libshadow-based password configuration
   * augeaus-based configuration management
   * librarian-puppet-based module installation
+* Apache
 * Mysql
 * Sqlite
 * Imagemagick
 * Smbd (windows-based) networking
 * Afpd (apple-based) networking
-* Ruby Version Manager 1.2.7, including:
+* Ruby Version Manager, including:
-  * "playground"-aliased installation with Ruby 2.0 and Rails 4.0
+  * "playground"-aliased configurations for Ruby 2.x and a fresh gemset
+  * Passenger installed and configured to work with Apache ("ready for Rails")
 * virtual host "playground.vm"
+  *  domain is auto-configured on your Host system (to localhost)
 * user "dev" with password "playground"
-  * overide these passwords with the "puppet/hiera/common.yaml" configuration
+  * override these passwords via the "puppet/hiera/common.yaml" configuration
-* pre-created personal MySQL database, "dev"
-* pre-created project MySQL databases, "playground_development" and "playground_test"
+* pre-created personal and MySQL databases, "dev", "playground_development" and "playground_test"

-Also, vagrant is configured with 2 synced directories:
+Also, vagrant is configured with 2 synced directories between the Guest and Host systems:
-* the first is this project's "vagrant" directory, which maps to "/vagrant/" on the guest system
+* the first is this project's "vagrant" directory, which maps to "/vagrant/" on the Guest system
-* the second is this projects' "working" directory, which maps to "/var/sites/playground" on the guest system
+* the second is this projects' "working" directory, which maps to "/var/sites/playground" on the Guest system

 ## Logging in and Setting Up

 ### Set up a Working Directory

-As foon as the initial provisioning is completed, there are a few quick steps to enable a synchronized working directory (in addition to the synchronized directory for vagrant/puppet configuration):
+As soon as the initial provisioning is completed, there are a few quick steps to enable the synchronized working directory (in addition to the synchronized directory for vagrant/puppet configuration):

 1. create a directory named "working" at the top level of the project  (i.e.